-He is a very talented singer, songwriter, and guitarist and his name are Peter Frampton.
+He is a very talented singer, songwriter, and guitarist and his name is Peter Frampton.

-So let's tell you a few facts about the man who is so attached to a guitar that he can make it alk:
+So let's tell you a few facts about the man who is so attached to a guitar that he can make it talk:

 1. He was born on April 22, 1950, in Beckenham, Kent, England, named Peter Kenneth Frampton.

 2. The first instrument he played was the Banjolele.
 What is it you ask?
 It's a combination of banjo and ukulele he found in his grandmother's attic.
 He simply taught himself to play it from the age of seven.

 3. Frampton attended the same school as David Bowie.
 They remained good friends until the day Bowie died.
 Frampton even played on Bowie's 1987 album - "Never Let Me Down" and accompanied him on a tour to promote him.

 4. Peter Frampton's father was Bowie's art teacher at the school.

 5. Frampton taught himself to play the guitar so fast that at the age of 12, he formed his first band - "The Little Ravens".